dvinubius/in-the-loop/README.md

 Both browsers can visibly update textContents in DOM nodes without a repaint

 # takeaway 2
-The asyncscheduler in Firefox gets a lot more chance to execute between repaints.
-In scenarios when you rely on asyncScheduler, firefox run be a lot faster.
+The async scheduler implementation in Firefox gets a lot more chances to execute between repaints.
+In scenarios when you rely on asyncScheduler, firefox may run much faster.